 - requests for extensions to deadlines for submission of written assignments

-- requests for extensions to deadlines for submission of a written assignment for which the student has already used the procedure for an extension on the basis of an Academic Referral Form/Disability Referral Form (ARF/DRF also known as ‘accommodations’)
+- requests for extensions to deadlines for submission of a written assignment for which the student has already used the procedure for an extension on the basis of a Support Plan (previously referred to as an ARF/DRF)

 - claims of adversely impacted performance during an assessment

 - requests for an extension to the date set for / a further annual review (PGR students only)